 Sonnet 376

-I met sweet Sylvia by a laughing stream
+I met Sylvia by a laughing stream

-One broken fragment of a summer’s day,
+One fleeting fragment of a summer’s day,

 Her raven hair festooned in ribbons gay;

-A hint of perfume on the incensed air,
+Sweet-scented perfume wafted on the air,

-Burnt ardor smoldering in the golden sun
+Burnt ardor smoldering ‘neath the golden sun,

-My heart rejoiced in triumph seeming won.
+My heart rejoiced at what seemed triumph won.

-Warm flowered leas soft embered into night,
+Bright bloom kissed leas soft embered into night,

-Cascading hair now ripples of the moon;
+Cascading hair soft-rippled by the moon;

 And flesh unto seared flesh in passion burned:

-Of love or lust two hearts lay unconcerned.
+Of love or lust, two hearts lay unconcerned.

 © Loubert S Suddaby.
 All Rights Reserved.